lexzhou/lexzhou.github.io/_pages/about.md

-If you are drawn to everything relevant to AI Evaluation and wanna stay informed, please consider subscribe the monthly [AI Evaluation Digest][aied] newsletter.
+If you are drawn to everything relevant to AI Evaluation and wanna stay informed, please subscribe our monthly [AI Evaluation Digest][aied] newsletter!
 If you want to talk about something I do, feel free to reach out via [email](lexinzhouds@gmail.com) or on [Twitter](https://x.com/lexin_zhou).

 I am seeking 25Fall PhD positions.
 Please do reach out if you think I would be a good fit!